lemo1bot/rescue-fund-script/README.md

-Here's the updated README.md with all the code in copyable blocks:
+Here's the revised README.md with clean headings and without the "copyable" point:

 # Rescue Fund from Hack Wallet